Cookies on the Gambling Commission website

 The scope of testing

-The audit must cover section 7 of the Testing strategy that states the following.
+The audit must cover the Third party annual security audit section of the Testing strategy that states the following.

 The Commission has highlighted those systems that are most critical to achieving the Commission’s aims and the security standards that will apply to these critical systems: